anaclumos/extracranial/posts/2023-07-04-bing-chat-for-all-browsers/en.md

 ### But This Isn't the First Time: MikeRoweSoft v.
 Microsoft

 Microsoft has a reputation for being a stickler for trademarks and rights.
 A case in point is the [2004 case where it filed a trademark infringement lawsuit against student Mike Rowe's domain, **MikeRoweSoft.com**](https://en.wikipedia.org/wiki/Microsoft_v._MikeRoweSoft), where Mike got a trademark complaint just like me.
 He declined first and settled for a small amount after a lengthy court battle.
-My situation was had a lot of similarities.
+My situation had a lot of similarities.

 ### Conclusion